Anorectal Disorders Information

 When observing your symptoms to determine your specific condition from other anal disorders or rectal disorders, Tampa General Hospital’s staff will use one or more diagnostic methods.
 Some tests which are commonly employed to diagnose anorectal disorders include anoscopy, physical exam, biopsy, colonoscopy, and endoscopy.
 Our gastroenterology department uses the latest technology when treating anorectal conditions.

-Tampa General Hospital has been recognized as one of the country’s top 50 hospitals in the area of gastroenterology and gastrointestinal surgery by U.S. World & News Report.
+Tampa General Hospital has been recognized as one of the country’s top 50 hospitals in the area of Gastroenterology and GI surgery by U.S. World & News Report.
 If you’re experiencing one or more of these symptoms, use Tampa General Hospital’s PhysicianFinder to find a gastroenterologist to help diagnose and treat your condition.